When a couple separate or divorce how is it decided what assets each are entitled to?

 - If ultimately the parties cannot agree then the matter will be brought before the courts and the Judge will decide (this option takes control away from the parties)

 How does a court decide?

 In dealing with the breakdown of a marriage the courts will look to make what is deemed to be “proper provision” for the parties involved.
-There overarching aim is fairness and justice.
-The court will consider a list of criteria and arrive at the asset or financial split based on this criteria.
+Their overarching aim is fairness and justice.
+The court will consider a list of criteria and arrive at the asset or financial split based on these criteria.

 These Criteria Include:

 - the income, earning capacity, property and other financial resources which each of the spouses concerned has or is likely to have in the foreseeable future